YotaYota/notes/src/web/html.md

 <link rel="icon" sizes="16x16 32x32 48x48" type="image/png" href="/images/mlwicon.png" />
 ```

+The `target` attribute, valid on `<base>` as well as on links and forms, sets where those links should open.

 #### CSS

 Styles should be in the head for performance reasons.